India's #1 GST software

 social iconssocial iconssocial iconssocial icons

-Form GSTR-9 is an annual return to be filed by all registered taxpayers irrespective of the turnover of an entity.
-A taxpayer shall report all outward supplies, inward supplies, taxes paid, refund claimed, demands raised and ITC availed and utilized in Form GSTR-9.
+Form GSTR-9 is an annual return to be filed by all registered taxpayers under the GST law, with a few exemptions.
+A taxpayer shall report all outward supplies, inward supplies, taxes paid, refund claimed, demands raised and ITC availed and utilised in Form GSTR-9.
 GSTR-1 and GSTR-3B should be filed before filing the annual return for the financial year.

 How to fill Table 6: Details of ITC availed during the financial year